List of The Umbrella Academy characters: Diego Hargreeves

 In the second season, he finds himself in a psychiatric hospital after being arrested for attempting to murder Lee Harvey Oswald, prior to JFK's assassination.
 He meets fellow inmate Lila Pitts and the two devise a plan to escape, and she tags along on his family's attempt to save the world.
 He initially refuses to believe Lila is a part of the Commission when she is exposed, but Lila later drugs him and takes him to the Handler (her adoptive mother) and recruits him.
 He eventually escapes with employee Herb's help and assists in freeing Viktor from the FBI, afterwards failing to save JFK, much to his disappointment.
 At Sissy Cooper's farm, he is confronted by Lila and The Handler, and is able to talk Lila down and help her realize who the Handler truly is.
 After The Handler is gunned down by a Swedish assassin, he allows Lila to take the time-traveling briefcase and escape, leaving behind a bracelet the two made at the mental hospital.

 In the third season, he quickly reunites with Lila, but she instead leaves him with a 12-year-old boy named Stan, claiming he is their son.
 He initially protests the idea of being a father, but later warms up to Stan and helps him in his troubles.
 This includes protecting him in a drugstore following a fight with The Sparrows, aiding him in hiding a dead Klaus' body (although the latter comes back to life shortly afterwards), and heading into Hotel Oblivion with Lila to find him, losing two fingers in the process.
 He soon discovers that Stan is not actually their child, but Lila reveals to him that she is actually pregnant; she enlisted Stan's ruse to test how Diego would react to being a parent out of fear of him rejecting her.
 He quickly chooses to stay in Lila and the baby's life, and does everything to save the world to keep Lila alive, even choosing to go back into the Hotel Oblivion to reset the universe (though he changes his mind later, much to Lila's annoyance).
 When Lila expresses her fears of being a bad parent (similar to The Handler), Diego reassures her she will not be such as long as she tries.
 The two are together when the universe is rewritten, and both are shocked to discover they have lost their powers.
-When Lila suggests they make the best of their predictable and live their lives, Diego takes her hand and the two depart together to start their new family.
+When Lila suggests they make the best of their predicament and live their lives, Diego takes her hand and the two depart together to start their new family.